carpentries-incubator/open-science-with-r/_episodes/06-R-programming.md

   ## add title and save
   labs(title = paste(cntry, "GDP per capita", sep = " "))

-## note: there are many ways to create filenames with paste() or file.path(); we are doing this way for a reason.
+## note: the file name is created on the fly here using paste()
-ggsave(filename = paste(cntry, "_gdpPercap.png", sep = ""), plot = my_plot)
+ggsave(filename = paste(cntry, "_gdpPercap.png", sep = ""),
+       plot = my_plot)
 ~~~
 {:.language-r}

 Let's run this.
 Great! it saved our figure (I can tell this because the timestamp in the Files pane has updated!)

+> ## Exercise
+> Change one line of code and plot the GDP per capita of Cuba.
+>
+> > ## Solution
+> > The only line to be changed is `cntry <- "Cuba"` as this will overwrite the value of `cntry`.
+> {: .solution}
+{: .challenge}

-### For loop basic structure
+## 2.3 For loop basic structure

 Now, how about if we want to plot not only Afghanistan, but other countries as well?
 There wasn't actually that much code needed to get us here, but we definitely do not want to copy this for every country.
-Even if we copy-pasted and switched out the country assigned to the `country` variable, it would be very typo-prone.
-Plus, what if you wanted to instead plot lifeExp?
-You'd have to remember to change it each time...it gets messy quick.
+Even if we copy-pasted and switched out the country assigned to the `cntry` variable, it would be very typo-prone.
+Plus, what if you wanted to instead plot `lifeExp`?
+You'd have to remember to change it each time...it gets messy quickly.

 Better with a *for loop*.
 This will let us cycle through and do what we want to each thing in turn.
 If you want to iterate over a set of values, and perform the same operation on each, a `for` loop will do the job.